 Includes critical Open Problem Reports, feature exceptions, and other important information on the features supported in the current release and any limitations to their support.

 User Manual CD

-All user guides are included on the User Manual CD that accompanied your switch.
-This CD also includes user guides for other Alcatel-Lucent data enterprise products.
-In addition, it contains a stand-alone version of the on-line help system that is embedded in the OmniVista network management application.
+Some products are shipped with documentation included on a User Manual CD that accompanies the switch.
+This CD also includes documentation for other Alcatel-Lucent data enterprise products.